lesmana/gpl-summary-for-readmes/README.md

   also the obligation to protocol your changes with timestamps. although that one is already covered by git or other versioning systems.
 * it does not need to be lawyer proof. at all.
+* the diff from the gpl and agpl summary should be only one line (and the obvious change from gpl to agpl).

 license
 -------